-What is Secondary and Continued Exposure to Asbestos
+What Is Secondary and Continued Exposure to Asbestos?

 Known as secondary exposure, many family members of veterans suffered because of the asbestos fibers that came home with them after a day on the job.

-For Quicker Compensation for medical and other expenses – call Dave today!
+For quicker compensation for medical and other expenses – call Dave today!

 Ship and Shipyard Asbestos Exposure

-Not only was the engine and boiler rooms insulated with the material, but so were the areas between decks, in the navigation rooms, and even in sleeping quarters and mess areas.
+Not only were the engine and boiler rooms insulated with the material, but so were the areas between decks, in the navigation rooms, and even in sleeping quarters and mess areas.

 The years of exposure to asbestos that many military men and women endured can potentially cause several health conditions:

 Some of these illnesses can be cured, many can only be treated.
-For instance, asbestosis is a chronic lung condition that causes scarring in the lungs, chest pain, coughing, and shortness of breath.
-The damage that has been done to the lungs, however, cannot be reversed or fixed.
-Veterans living with asbestosis can be treated for the symptoms but will live with the condition forever as it progresses and gets worse.
+For instance, the scarring from asbestosis causes chest pain, coughing, and shortness of breath.
+The damage cannot be reversed or fixed.
+It can be managed and symptoms treated.

-What are some available Veterans’ Benefits for Mesothelioma
+What Are Some Available Veterans’ Benefits for Mesothelioma?

-If mesothelioma disability status is determined, a veteran can be treated at any VA facility, some of which are staffed by noted mesothelioma specialists.
+If mesothelioma disability status is determined, a veteran can be treated at any VA facility.
+Some are staffed by noted mesothelioma specialists.

 Boston VA Healthcare System and Brigham & Women’s Hospital

-VA Greater Los Angeles Healthcare System and the UCLA Medical Center.
+VA Greater Los Angeles Healthcare System and the UCLA Medical Center

 The maximum monthly benefit to which veterans with mesothelioma are entitled to begin at nearly $3,000 and can be increased if there are dependents in the family, such as minor children.